qiime2/docs/source/tutorials/fmt-cdiff-khanna.rst

     --p-replicate-handling random \
     --o-first-distances core-metrics-results/unweighted_unifrac_first_distances.qza

 Next, we will use the ``volatility`` visualizer to interactively examine temporal changes in distance from donor, alpha diversity, and PCoA ordinations for each subject.
-We will drop two samples that were collected long before FMT treatment.
+We will use ``egrep`` to drop two samples that were collected long before FMT treatment, so that we focus on time points around FMT treatment in this analysis.

 .. command-block::